-Next we investigate the performance of our QSCF implementation as a function of additional transmission loss of $3\,$dB and $6\,$dB in the free-space quantum channel, corresponding to several km of fiber-transmission representative for realistic urban quantum networks.
-To compensate for the decreasing number of photons detected in each $K$-long sequence with increasing transmission loss, we gradually increased $K$ from $K=25, 000$ in the lossless case up to $K=100, 000$ for $6\,$dB attenuation.
+Next, we investigate the performance of our QSCF implementation as a function of additional transmission losses of $3\,$dB and $6\,$dB in the free-space quantum channel, corresponding to several km of fiber-transmission representative for realistic urban quantum networks.
+To compensate for the decreasing number of photons detected in each $K$-long sequence with increasing transmission loss, we gradually increased $K$ from now $K=25, 000$ in the lossless case up to $K=100, 000$ for $6\,$dB attenuation.
 Figure~\ref{fig:figure6}a depicts the resulting honest abort probability $P_{A,B}$ as a function of the channel loss.
-We find that despite the gradual increase in $K$, the honest abort probability still increases due to the reduced signal-to-noise ratio causing an increased QBER.
-The increase in $P_{A,B}$ quantitatively matches the theoretical expectation (solid lines), as calculated from the experimentally measured QBER $e$ and the selected length of the random sequence $K$.
+We find that despite the increase in $K$, the honest abort probability still increases due to the reduced signal-to-noise ratio causing an increased detection error.
+The increase in $P_{AB}$ quantitatively matches the theoretical expectation (solid lines), as calculated from the experimentally measured QBER $e$ and the selected length of the random sequence $K$.

-The experimental quantum advantage achieved in our protocol implementation for the different channel attenuations is presented in Figure~\ref{fig:figure6}b, as calculated from the measured honest abort probabilities (points) together with the theoretically predicted honest abort probability (solid lines).
-We observe that a quantum advantage is maintained for 3$\,$dB additional loss in the quantum channel, while no quantum advantage is currently possible at $6\,$dB loss due to the increased detection errors as well as a non-optimal choice of $K$ (cf. discussion further below).
-The experimental results are again in good agreement with the theoretical predictions.
-The decreasing quantum advantage with increasing loss thereby directly results from the increase of the honest abort probability, causing the classical cheating probability to decrease.
+The experimental quantum advantage achieved in our protocol implementation for different channel attenuations is presented in Figure~\ref{fig:figure6}b, as calculated from the protocol parameters and the measured honest abort probabilities (points), as well as from the theoretically predicted honest abort probabilities (solid lines).
+We observe that a quantum advantage is maintained for 3$\,$dB additional loss in the quantum channel, while no quantum advantage is present at $6\,$dB loss due to the increased detection errors as well as a non-optimal choice of $K$ (cf. discussion further below).
+The experimental results are again in good agreement with the theoretical predictions for the same parameters.
+The decreasing quantum advantage with increasing loss directly results from the increase in honest abort probability, causing the equivalent classical cheating probability to decrease.
 In addition, the single-photon advantage is illustrated by plotting the equivalent WCP quantum advantage (dashed lines), indicating that the advantage becomes more relevant for higher loss, where the need for a higher $K$ increases the influence of multi-photon pulses.